arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ### Processor
 The Main Processor is an ATmega328P running at up to 20 MHz.
-Most of its pins are connected to the external headers, however some are reserved for internal communication with the USB Bridge coprocessor.
+Most of its pins are connected to the external headers, however, some are reserved for internal communication with the USB Bridge coprocessor.

 ### Power Tree